Questions? Call or text anytime 📞 818-446-9627

 • Low energy

-Some women with anxiety may also experience panic attacks.
-These are sudden episodes of severe anxiety.
-Other symptoms of panic attacks include:
+Some women with anxiety may also experience panic attacks — sudden episodes of severe anxiety.
+Symptoms include:

 • Heart palpitations